 In a medium bowl whisk together cornmeal, flour, baking powder and salt.
 Set aside.

 In a large bowl whisk together eggs and sugar.
-Quickly whisk in butter and vanilla extract.
+Quickly whisk in butter, vanilla extract and buttermilk.

 Add the dry ingredients to the wet ingredients and and stir until just mixed.